castral02/frag_af/README.md

 ## What are the different variations?
 Mulitple Variations were tested and different metrics were tested in exploring these dominant negative fragments.
 To validate and test different metrics, we used previous [data](https://www.cell.com/cell-systems/pdfExtended/S2405-4712(21)00157-5).

 When doing the screening/peptide tiling, we utilized a looping iteration of AlphaFold Multimer called [AlphaPulldown](https://github.com/KosinskiLab/AlphaPulldown).
-We used the f
+We used version 1.0.4 off of Biowulf.
+For MSA creation, we used a ColabFold Search.
+[Click Here]() to see AlphaPulldown pipeline.

 ### Variation 1
 In this variation, we correlated previously known metrics to previous data.
 We explored four metrics: Local Interaction Area, Local Interaction Score, mpDockQ, and ipTM.

 #### LIA/LIS
 [LIA and LIS](https://github.com/flyark/AFM-LIS) is a newer metric in exploring protein-protein interactions when there is not enough predictive power.
 In our case, we continued using their average threshold metrics.

-In order to grab LIA/LIS, we used their code to grab the materials from our Alpha
+In order to grab LIA/LIS, we used their code to grab the materials from our AlphaPulldown

 ## How to run the latest variation?